GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

-To enable robots to manage uncertainty in a task-aware manner, we propose conditioning the navigation policy on the Task-Specific Uncertainty Map (TSUM).
-Our objective is to learn a policy \( \pi\) that allows the robot to efficiently accomplish the task \( \tau \) while adhering to the uncertainty requirements specified by the TSUM.

-To condition the policy, we augment the state representation to include both the acceptable uncertainty levels from the TSUM and the robot's current estimation of its state uncertainty.
-For a given task \( \tau \), the augmented state \( \tilde{s} \) is defined as:
+To enable robots to manage uncertainty in a task-aware manner, we propose conditioning the navigation policy on the TSUM.
+We augment the state representation (\( \tilde{s} \)) to include both the acceptable uncertainty levels from the TSUM and the robot's current estimation of its state uncertainty:

-where \( s \) is the original state representing the robot's observation of the environment, \( U^\tau(s) \) is the acceptable uncertainty level at state \( s \) derived from the TSUM, and \( u(s) \) is the robot's current state estimation uncertainty.
+where \( s \) is the original state representing the robot's observation of the environment, \( U^\tau(s) \) is derived from the TSUM, and \( u(s) \) is the robot's current state estimation uncertainty.

 By conditioning the policy \( \pi(a|\tilde{s}) \) on the augmented state \( \tilde{s} \), the agent makes decisions based not only on the environmental state but also on the acceptable, actual and future uncertainty levels at each location.
 This allows the agent to adjust its actions to meet the task-specific uncertainty requirements.

-The reinforcement learning problem is formulated in the augmented state space.
+The RL problem is formulated in the augmented state space.
 The objective is to learn an optimal policy \( \pi^*(a|\tilde{s}) \) that maximizes the expected cumulative reward: